-These two diseases can be very painful and debilitating.
+Osteoarthritis and Rheumatoid Arthritis can be very painful and debilitating, and a vitamin K deficiency may be making it worse.
 Maybe your Aunt or someone you know and love has twisted fingers, swollen with inflammation and pain.
 RA and OA are not fun.

 By and large, past thinking around the development of osteoarthritis has been “wear and tear” and the ageing process.
 However, we now have evidence that vitamin K2 supplementation reduces rheumatoid arthritis (RA) inflammation by lowering CRP levels.
 CRP (C Reactive Protein) is a marker in the blood of inflammation.
 This can be measured in a routine blood test.
 I would also always recommend taking a high dose of Curcumin daily as an anti-inflammatory.